firezdog/dev-camp-intermediate-js/this.md

 These become global variables
 strict mode ("use strict"): value of keyword this in function is undefined
 note: strict mode can be declared globally or within a function

+implicit:
+inside object, value of "this" is closest parent

+call / apply / bind (explicit?):
+We can choose the context for this -- can only be used by functions call -- thisArg, params, invoked immediately apply -- thisArg, array of params, invoked immediately bind -- thisArg, params, not invoked immediately (returns function?) -- good for setTimeout